thedynamiclinker/sudocode/proc/32/maps.md

 9. The τ are near θ and η.

 10. The η are largely a joke, and are considered to be rather incestuous.
+Like a Lot.

 11. The vegas appear to be related to the rows, and both share the name 笨.
 The vegas are nearer to the μs than they are to the λs.